nasa/cumulus-api/content/granules.md

 the `granuleId` can not be found in the database, or 400 when the granuleId in the payload does not match the corresponding value in the resource URI.

-**Please note** -- In versions of CUMULUS prior to release v15 PUT endpoint were identical to PATCH requests.
+**Please note** -- In versions of CUMULUS prior to release v15, PUT endpoint was identical to PATCH requests.

 ### Example request